Jish2/noted/notes/AST (Abstract Syntax Tree).md

 ---
 created: 2024-12-09T14:29
-updated: 2024-12-09T14:29
+updated: 2025-09-30T18:22
 ---
-[[JavaScript]] parsed structure used to compile and execute to javascript
+[[javascript]] parsed structure used to compile and execute to javascript